serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

 preallocate memory: no normal usage of the data structure should lead to an access of the uninitialized memory, and those data structures are critical enough to trade security for performance.
-What about flagging them with a specific attribute that would bypass the trivial initialization mechanism?
+What about flagging them with a specific attribute that would bypass the trivial initialisation mechanism?
 I actually `submitted a patch <https://reviews.llvm.org/D156337>`_ to implement that, only to realize that the right approach would be to allow setting the attribute on class members, which turns out to be trickier than expected.
 But if